Freshly baked blueberry muffins topped with colorful microgreens on cooling rack

 Whether you're looking to sneak more vegetables into your family's diet or simply want to elevate your baking game, these microgreen blueberry muffins are your answer.
 They're proof that with a little creativity, you can transform any recipe into a nutritional powerhouse without compromising on the flavors you love.

-Each muffin delivers approximately 180 calories, 6 grams of protein, 4 grams of fiber, and over 25% of your daily vitamin C needs.
-Compare that to a typical bakery muffin, which often contains 400+ calories with minimal nutritional value, and you'll see why this recipe is a true breakfast upgrade.
+Each muffin delivers approximately 180 calories, 6 grams of protein, 5 grams of fiber, and covers 15% of your daily vitamin C needs.
+Compare this to a typical bakery muffin with 400+ calories and minimal nutrients, and you'll see why this recipe is a game-changer for health-conscious breakfast lovers.

 Creative Variations and Smart Substitutions

 One of the best aspects of this microgreen muffin recipe is its adaptability.
-You can easily customize these muffins to suit different dietary needs, taste preferences, or whatever ingredients you have on hand.
+You can easily customize these muffins based on your dietary preferences, available ingredients, or seasonal microgreen varieties.

 Microgreen Variations